 Once I've got a final list, I'll send an email with the order in which everyone will perform.
 Let me know if you need to go earlier or later if you have something else planned, otherwise performers should plan to stay until everyone has performed.

-We are allowing 10 performances per showcase.
-We will continue to have Student Showcases each Wednesday until all sign ups have performed.
+Due to time constraints, there will be 10 performances per showcase.
+We will continue to have Student Showcases until all sign ups have performed.
 Performance slots are first come, first served.

 Signups for the Student Showcases are due two days prior to the showcase.
 Unfortunately, we cannot guarantee a performance slot for those who haven't let us know their intent to perform ahead of time.